sfeir-open-source/sfeir-python-academy/docs/markdown/school/04-PACKAGE-MANAGEMENT.md

 Its uses a **_`environment.yml`_** file to list dependencies to install

-Those depencencies are available on Anaconda reposiroty located at https://anaconda.org
+Those depencencies are available on Anaconda repository located at https://anaconda.org

 ##==##